 For a view of Myrick Atwood’s Wharf, please see 83 Commercial Street.

 For a view of West End Racing Children’s Community Sailing, please see 83 Commercial Street.

-¶ Adapted from Building Provincetown (2015). ¶ Thumbnail image courtesy of the Provincetown History Preservation Project, Stand-Alone Collection, Page 6096.
+¶ Last updated on 17 February 2020. ¶ Thumbnail image courtesy of the Provincetown History Preservation Project, Stand-Alone Collection, Page 6096.

 Denise Avalon wrote on 24 October: The building to the left of the theater [in the gallery photo] could have been the old Sand Bar Club.
 The old timers used to sit on a bench and watch the crowds enter into the theater and comment on their “get ups.”
 Sometimes, the club members hosted big events.
 I think they used the theater for those.
 Later. there was a new club nearby — somehow affiliated with the Sand Bar club — called Loafers and Liars.
 It was across from the residence of John Whorf, who lived at 72 Commercial before moving over to 52 Commercial.
 Maybe the tall tales of fisherman and artists were not so different.